 Foreword

-This is a supporting document, intended to complement the Common Criteria version 3 and the associated Common Evaluation Methodology for Information Technology Security Evaluation.
+This is a Supporting Document (SD), intended to complement the Common Criteria version 3 and the associated Common Evaluation Methodology for Information Technology Security Evaluation.

 Supporting documents may be “Guidance Documents”, that highlight specific approaches and application of the standard to areas where no mutual recognition of its application is required, and as such, are not of normative nature, or “Mandatory Technical Documents”, whose application is mandatory for evaluations whose scope is covered by that of the supporting document.
 The usage of the latter class is not only mandatory, but certificates issued as a result of their application are recognized under the CCRA.

-This supporting document has been developed by the Network International Technical Community (NDFW-iTC) and is designed to be used to support the evaluations of products against the cPPs identified in section 1.1.
+This SD has been developed by the Network International Technical Community (ND iTC) and is designed to be used to support the evaluations of products against the cPPs identified in section 1.1.

-Technical Editor: Network International Technical Community (NDFW-iTC)
+Technical Editor: Network Device International Technical Community (ND iTC)

 Document history:

+V2.2, 20 December 2019 (published version)

-V2.1, 24 September 2018 (published version)
+V2.1, 17 August 2018 (published version)

 V2.0, 5 May 2017 (published version)